Proof Of God Disproved

 Kalam statement 5 simply and unilaterally declares that any "creator" must be god.
 This is a non sequitur (does not follow).
 It is clearly logically possible that a non-conscious, transcendental machine is the alleged creator.
 Indeed, it is a debatable problem in evolution theory as to why consciousness exists at all.
 It doesn't seem to be a requirement to explain any observed action.

 An argument that proves that any creator must be conscious is therefore required.
-In my opinion, this is actually impossible, as I purport a proof that consciousness is inherently unprovable.
+In my opinion, this is actually impossible, as I show here.

 So, without an actual proof that the alleged creator is necessarily conscious, KALAM statement 5 is not proven, therefore the KALAM conjecture is falsified.